thefourhorsemen/radar/README.md

 ## Usage

-    $ java -jar radar-1.0.0.jar [filename]
+    $ java -jar radar-1.0.0.jar [filename.ext]
-where `filename` is the name of the configuration file, both JSON and text formats are supported.
+where `filename.ext` is the name of the configuration file.
+Both JSON (`.json`) and text (`.txt`) formats are supported.

-Note that an image, named `radar.png`, is created in the current directory.
+Note that an image, named `filename.png`, is automatically created in the current directory.

 ## Example